arielf/cuts/README.md

 delimiters and no support for regexps are a likely a direct result of being written so early.
-What is surprising is that in 40 years no significant improvement to it has been introduced, in particular, when POSIX, and the free GNU implemenation came about.
+What is surprising is that in 40 years no significant improvement to it has been introduced, in particular, when POSIX, and the free GNU implementation came about.

 Other implementations of improved `cut`:  before diving into coding I searched the web for alternatives.
 I found a few, unsurprisingly,